Other than who you marry and where you decide to live, career choice is the most important life decision you will have to make.

 A quick way to get insider information on a profession is to visit career websites like O*Net, Indeed and Glassdoor.
 These sites will give you an overview of different professions, the skills required, expected salary and the pros and cons of each profession.

-You can then gauge whether you are willing to suffer through the worst aspects of a career while enjoying its perks.
+You can then gauge whether you are willing to suffer through the worst aspects of a career while enjoying its perks and company benefits.
 Career websites can also give you information about the future of each career and the possibilities of getting a job in that industry.

 Consider All Factors